alexwcheng/athleisure-advertising/README.md

 **Keywords:**

+- There were 5 keywords that outperform any other athleisure-related keyword tested across all platforms and months.
 - We recommend that the ad campaign use these 5 buzzwords:
    - "hoodie"
    - "running"
    - "sweatshirt"
    - "workout"
    - "flex"

-On average, these 5 keywords vastly outperform any other athleisure-related keyword tested across all platforms and months.

 **Platform**